-Nigel Evans, MP for the Ribble Valley, has called on the Department for Health to meet with him to discuss the future of Slaidburn Medical Centre, which has long been under threat of closure.
+Nigel Evans has called on the Department for Health to meet with him to discuss the future of Slaidburn Medical Centre, which has long been under threat of closure.
 The contract for the Medical Centre, which has 1,100 patients from Slaidburn and surrounding villages, is out for procurement with the CCG pushing to find a new provider.

 Mr Evans took the opportunity at Prime Minister’s Questions in February to quiz Theresa May on the Government’s approach to rural services, with particular reference to Slaidburn Health Centre.
 The previous Prime Minister did not address the specifics of Slaidburn’s plight but understood that talks with East Lancs CCG were ongoing.